viperproject/gobra-book/src/05/first-class-predicates.md

 # First-class predicates
 <!-- Based on tutorial.md  -->
-Gobra has support for first-class predicates, i.e., expressions with a predicate type.
+Gobra supports first-class predicates, i.e., expressions with a predicate type.
 A first-class predicate of type `pred(T1, ..., Tn)` has arity `n` with corresponding parameter types `T1, ..., Tn`.

-This section serves as a prerequisite for the next section where we associate a predicate as the invariant of a lock.
+This section serves as a prerequisite for the next section, where we associate a predicate as the invariant of a lock.
-First-class predicates enables us to use predicates as parameters or return values of functions or methods.
+First-class predicates enable us to use predicates as parameters or return values of functions or methods.

 ## Predicate constructors `P!<...!>`
 To instantiate a first-class predicate, Gobra provides _predicate constructors_.